Johnw7789/Go-iClient/README.md

 ```

 ### Deleting an HME email
+In order to delete an email it first must be deactivated.
 ```
-// * In order to delete we must first deactive the HME email success, err = iclient.DeactivateHME(anonymousId) if err != nil {
+success, err = iclient.DeactivateHME(anonymousId)
+if err != nil {
 	log.Fatal(err)